-With subscribers in 186 countries, the Planet: Critical podcast and newsletter map how our energy, economic and political crises are colliding to reveal what’s really going on—and what needs to be done.
+Trusted by 34,000 subscribers in 186 countries, the Planet: Critical podcast and newsletter investigate how our energy, economic and political crises are colliding, to reveal what’s really going on—and what needs to be done.

 What you’ll get if you subscribe

 After signing up as a free or paid subscriber, you can expect one episode of the Planet: Critical podcast delivered straight to your inbox every week.
-Each episode features interviews with many people around this world who are deeply concerned about the state of the world and have original research to share.
-The show features a wide spectrum of humanity, from scientists, politicians and academics to journalists, artists and freedom fighters.
-Every episode begins with the same questions: Why is the world in crisis?
+Each episode is a long-form interview, and former guests range from scientists, politicians and academics to journalists, artists and freedom fighters.
+Every episode begins with the same question: Why is the world in crisis?

-You will also sometimes receive world exclusive pieces of investigative journalism, such as my report on the $500 billion of fossil fuels off of Gaza’s coast driving the genocide, Russia and the US’ involvement in the climate wars fuelling the genocide in Sudan, or my exposé on how the fashion industry drafted “sustainability legislation” which was harmful to both people and planet.
+Occasionally, you’ll receive world exclusive pieces of investigative journalism, such as my report on the $500 billion of fossil fuels off of Gaza’s coast driving the genocide, Russia and the USA’s involvement in the climate wars fuelling the genocide in Sudan, or my exposé on how the fashion industry drafted “sustainability legislation” which was harmful to both people and planet.

-You’ll also become part of the Planet: Critical community who support and challenge each other all over the world.
-This community is the beating heart of the project because, unlike most Substacks, Planet: Critical is 100% open-access and ad-free, powered by the subscribers who can support it.
-Their generosity means that my commitment to this work is full-time, and that their fellow subscribers, no matter where they come from or how much money they have to spare, have equal access to the information published here.
+Finally, you’ll become part of the Planet: Critical community who support and challenge each other all over the world.
+This community is the beating heart of the project because, unlike most newsletters, Planet: Critical is 100% free for everyone, powered by the subscribers who have the means.
+Their generosity means that my commitment to this work is full-time and that their fellow subscribers—no matter where they come from or how much money they have to spare—have equal access to the information published here.
 That, to me, is commons journalism.

 About Rachel